ShamimaNasrin/tech-quiz/README.md

 # Tech Quiz
-## Tech Quiz is an online assessment platform to test the basic knowledge of some web development topics.
+## Tech Quiz is an online assessment platform to test the basic knowledge of some web development technologies.

 ## Live preview
 [https://idyllic-rugelach-8e9860.netlify.app/]